Columbus, Ohio: Transportation

-This street numbering system does not hold true over a large area.
-The area served by numbered avenues runs from about Marble Cliff to South Linden to the Airport, and the area served by numbered streets covers Downtown and nearby neighborhoods to the east and south, with only a few exceptions.
-There are quite few intersections between numbered streets and avenues.
-Furthermore, named streets and avenues can have any orientation.
-For example, while all of the numbered avenues run east–west, perpendicular to High Street, many named, non-numbered avenues run north–south, parallel to High.
-The same is true of many named streets: while the numbered streets in the city run north–south, perpendicular to Broad Street, many named, non-numbered streets run east–west, perpendicular to High Street.

-The addressing system, however, covers nearly all of Franklin County, with only a few older suburbs retaining self-centered address systems.
-The address scale of 700 per mile results in addresses approaching, but not usually reaching, 10,000 at the county's borders.

-Other major, local roads in Columbus include Main Street, Morse Road, Dublin-Granville Road (SR-161), Cleveland Avenue/Westerville Road (SR-3), Olentangy River Road, Riverside Drive, Sunbury Road, Fifth Avenue and Livingston Avenue.

-Highways
+Roads and bridges

+Columbus's street system centers on its two main historic corridors, Broad and High Streets, which extend beyond the city limits; High Street is the longest in Columbus, running 13.5 mi (23.4 across the county), while Broad Street is longer across the county, at 25.1 mi.
+The street grid originates downtown, with High Street running north–south and Broad Street east–west; north–south streets are aligned 12 degrees west of due north, while avenues run similarly offset from due east–west.
+The city's address system begins at the intersection of Broad and High, with numbers increasing outward and even numbers on the north and east sides of streets.
+Numbered avenues start 1+1/4 mi north of Broad, while numbered streets begin around High Street and progress eastward.
+A difference of 700 house numbers equates to about 1 mi.
+Other significant roads include Main Street, Morse Road, SR-161 (Dublin-Granville Road), SR-3 (Cleveland Avenue/Westerville Road), and Olentangy River Road.

 Columbus is bisected by two major Interstate Highways: Interstate 70 running east–west and Interstate 71 running north to roughly southwest.
-They combine downtown for about 1.5 mi in an area locally known as "The Split," which is a major traffic congestion point, especially during rush hour.
+They combine downtown for about 1.5 mi in an area locally known as "The Split", which is a major traffic congestion point, especially during rush hour.
 U.S. Route 40, originally known as the National Road, runs east–west through Columbus, comprising Main Street to the east of downtown and Broad Street to the west.
 U.S. Route 23 runs roughly north–south, while U.S. Route 33 runs northwest-to-southeast.
 The Interstate 270 Outerbelt encircles most of the city, while the newly redesigned Innerbelt consists of the Interstate 670 spur on the north side (which continues to the east past the Airport and to the west where it merges with I-70), State Route 315 on the west side, the I-70/71 split on the south side and I-71 on the east.
 Due to its central location within Ohio and abundance of outbound roadways, nearly all of the state's destinations are within a two- or three-hour drive of Columbus.